Decision Step

 Let’s build and execute the “decisionDef” example.

-• Create a new definition called “decisionDef"
+• Create a new process definition called “decisionDef" and open it in Designer mode.

 • Example for conditions to evaluate: